ForestAdmin/agent-nodejs/docs/agent-customization/fields/behavior-changes.md

 {% hint style="warning" %}
 Filtering emulation performance cost is **linear** with the number of records in the collection.
 It is a convenient way to get things working quick for collections which have a low number of records (in the thousands at most).

-When used, Forest Admin will fetch the relevants columns of the whole collection, and perform the filtering inside of the NodeJS process.
 {% endhint %}

 Filtering emulation allows to make any field automatically filterable.